Creating API endpoint for webhooks

 HTTPS

-The current list of Trusted CAs can be found here
+The current list of trusted CAs can be found here.

 IP firewall allowlisting

-Overuse of static IPs in webhook nodes
+Avoid overusing static IPs in webhook nodes